GWC-QC/Python_Series/README.md

 Each workshop will have a number of components.
 - Main workshop which will be uploaded as an `.ipynb` file
 - The Key to the main workshop lesson.
-Note: There is more than one way to go about some of the challenges
+Note: Theres more than one way to go about some of the challenges
 - Breakout Room Practice which will also be uploaded as an `.ipynb` filw
 - Workshop Challenge